JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 This ensures the model learns from history and is evaluated on how well it predicts the *future* (2025 season).

-Because our data is imbalanced (80/20), simple accuracy is misleading, a model predicting “0” every time would be **80% accurate but useless**.
+Given the target imbalance, **accuracy** was deemed an inappropriate performance measure.
+Instead, the primary evaluation metric was the **Area Under the ROC Curve (AUC)**.
-Instead, our primary evaluation metric is **AUC (Area Under the ROC Curve)**, which measures how well the model distinguishes between “far” and “normal” sets.
+AUC measures the model’s ability to discriminate between positive and negative classes with 0.5 representing random guessing and *.0 indicating perfect classification.

-We compared **four classification models**:
+We compared five classification models**:

-1. **Logistic Regression (Balanced):**
+1. **Baseline Logistic Regression (Balanced)**
    A simple, robust baseline model adjusted for class imbalance.

-2. **Tuned Logistic Regression (CV):**
+2. **Regularised Generalised Linear Model**
    A refined version with hyperparameter tuning via cross-validation.

-3. **Random Forest:**
+4. **Gradient Boosting Classifier**
-   An ensemble of decision trees that averages multiple models for stability.
+   A sequential ensemble model that builds trees iteratively, where each tree focuses on correcting the errors of the previous ones.

-4. **Gradient Boosting (HistGradient):**
+5. **Histogram-based Gradient Boosting Classifier (HistGBM)**
-   A high-performing model that sequentially learns from previous mistakes.
+   A more computationally efficient implementation of Gradient Boosting that uses feature binning to accelerate training while maintaining comparable accuracy.

 ---